SNEB

 Two other rockets were developed in the 37 mm and 100 mm caliber.
 The 37mm caliber was one of the earliest folding fin free flight rockets developed after World War II; it was developed mainly for air-to-air engagements and is no longer in service.
 The 100mm caliber variant is in service with the French Air Force and a few other air forces.
 Besides France, several other nations produce the SNEB 68 mm rocket under license.
 In France today, SNEB has been reorganized into the firm of Thomson-Brandt.

 Warheads

-The SNEB rocket projectiles can be armed with the following warheads:
+The SNEB rockets can be armed with these warheads: